-Hope Cove located in South Hams is a seaside retreat and is one of the top villages in England to visit.
-It attracts tourists for the clean sandy beaches, the thatched cottages, and a laidback vibe.
-This village is sheltered by the Bolt Tail and consists of two different communities- Inner Hope and Outer Hope.
+Located in the South Hams district of Devon, Hope Cove is a seaside retreat and one of the best coastal villages in England to visit.
+It attracts tourists for the clean sandy beaches, crystal clear water, thatched holiday cottages, and laid-back vibe.

 13. Polperro, Cornwall

 Undoubtedly one of the prettiest villages in Cornwall, Polperro is a picturesque location.
 It is a maze of ancient fishermen’s houses that cling to the steep hillside around a charming, sheltered harbor.

 This historic small village dates back to the 12t Century and gained notoriety as a smuggling port.
 There’s a Heritage & Smuggling Museum where you can learn about Polperro’s seedy past.

 There are seafood restaurants, shops, and art galleries.
 You can enjoy spectacular views of the beaches from the coastal footpaths.
 And it is an ideal destination to travel to with kids, with the Polperro Model Village helping you explore all the myths and legends of Celtic Cornwall.

 There are some delightful places to stay for accommodation, including hotels, vacation rentals, and quaint B&Bs.
 The House on the Props is one of the best options, located right on the harbor, with cozy rooms and sea views.

 Castle Combe is one of England’s most picturesque villages for a reason.
 This Wiltshire hamlet will make you believe you’re stepping back in time.
 The old cottages have been built from pale local stone and provide the village with that quintessential Costwold appeal.